olabini/codebot/README.md

 After checking out the repository, run `bundle install` to install dependencies.
 You can also run `bin/console` for an interactive prompt.

+During development it is recommended to set the `RACK_ENV` environment variable to `development`.
+This causes the web server to listen only on the loopback interface by default.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `metadata.rb`, and then